 After insulin levels are low during intermittent fasting for an extended period, you will burn more fat with the same calorie intake.

-As long as you don’t cheat or have reached goal weight, the standard daily calorie requirement will be sufficient to lose weight during intermittent fasting.
+As long as you don’t cheat or have reached your goal weight, the standard daily calorie requirement will be sufficient to lose weight during intermittent fasting.
 For a woman, this is about 1,900 kcal.

 Nevertheless, you should not immediately overstrain your body when you start intermittent fasting.
 For example, it is advantageous to establish simple rules when you start: